nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Nanoscaled:** Pertaining to operations or designs that are implemented at the nanoscale.

-### Expanded Definition and Usage\nNanochips revolutionize the potential of electronic devices by significantly reducing size while enhancing performance, power efficiency, and functionality.
+### Expanded Definition and Usage:
+Nanochips revolutionize the potential of electronic devices by significantly reducing size while enhancing performance, power efficiency, and functionality.
 This makes them crucial for the development of ultrafast computers, highly sensitive medical diagnostic tools, and complex sensor networks.
 In biomedical applications, nanochips can be used for precise drug delivery systems or advanced prosthetics, offering real-time data and control at the microscopic level.
 In consumer electronics, they enable faster processing speeds and more energy-efficient designs, contributing to sleek, high-performance devices.